-Table 6: Pre-configuration Checklist on page 39 provides information that you would need while launching the visibility components using GigaVUE-FM.
+Table 5: Pre-configuration Checklist provides information that you would need while launching the visibility components using GigaVUE-FM.
 Obtaining this information will ensure a successful and efficient deployment of the GigaVUE Cloud Suite for OpenStack:

-Table 6: Pre-configuration Checklist
+Table 5: Pre-configuration Checklist

+Required Information

+Authentication URL

+Project Name

+Peering

-Required Information Authentication URL Project Name Peering Note: Peering must be active between the projects within the same monitoring domain.
+Note: Peering must be active between the projects within the same monitoring domain.
 This is required only when shared controller option is chosen for configuring the components.

+Floating IP

-Floating IP Region name for the Project Domain SSH Key Pair Networks Security groups
+Region name for the Project

+Domain

+SSH Key Pair

+Networks

+Security groups